tigrouind/AITD-roomviewer/README.md

 - Left, right arrows : change model
 - Up, down arrows : change model folder (only difference is Edward vs Emily)
-- Shift : hold it while pressing Left or Right to skip 10 models at once
+- Shift : hold it while pressing left or right keys to skip 10 models at once
 - Mouse wheel : zoom in / out
-- Left mouse button : click and drag cursor on model to rotate model
+- Left mouse button : click on model and drag to rotate it
-- Right mouse cursor : show options menu / move model
+- Right mouse button : show options menu / move model

+## Shortcuts

+- N : noise material
+- G : gradient material
+- A : camera auto rotate mode
+- Tab : switch to room viewer

 ## Known bugs/limitations :

-- there is z-fighting on some models (eg : wardrobe doors, oil can, vinyl, ...)
+- z-fighting on some models (eg : wardrobe, oil can, vinyl, ...)
+- gradient material emulation is not 100% accurate